Whimsy Stick

 Bark Interrupt: Silence Restarts the Fun

-During peak arousal (the dog is at maximum excitement), drop the lure and turn your back.
+At peak arousal-when the dog is at maximum excitement-drop the lure and turn your back.
 Wait for 3 seconds of silence, then resume play instantly.
 The dog learns: barking stops everything, silence restarts it.
-This is the exact mechanism that transfers to real-world barking.
-The overexcited dogs protocol uses the same principle at a deeper level.
+That is the exact mechanism that transfers to real-world barking.

 30 seconds